r-spatial/sfdbi/README.md

 sfdbi helps you manipulate spatial data stored in a database as if it was in-memory with standard sf and [dplyr](https://dplyr.tidyverse.org/) functions.
-With sfdbi, you can reads and write sf objects to databases and translate sf operations to `SQL`.
+With sfdbi, you can read and write sf objects to databases and translate sf operations to `SQL`.
 We support [`postgis`](https://postgis.net/), but feel free to open an issue for other backends and show you interest.